kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Also, and at the same time, his [prestigious award was being collected](#the-lamistat-quart-band) and reported on by the Spanish news media.
 - I also had his Generalitat email address from conservatory teaching documentation from January 2023.
-- One wonders how many people knew I was about to be severely poisoned and was expected to die.
+- One wonders how many people knew I was about to be severely poisoned.
+- It seems likely that they expected me to die and everything could carry on as normal.
 - There are a bunch of references for this name online, including references which come from the Generalitat's formal lists of teachers.

 ![Horn refs](../../content/images/hornero/horn-refs.jpg)